Working towards becoming a net zero and circular business, supporting resilience for the nation

 BT and Openreach electric vans

-Cutting carbon emissions across our value chain
+Reducing carbon emissions across our value chain

-We’ve cut supply chain emissions by 25% since FY17, we’re aiming for a 42% cut by the end of March 2031.
+We’ve cut supply chain emissions by 33% since FY17, we’re aiming for a 42% cut by the end of March 2031.
 We’ll keep working with suppliers on cutting carbon.

 Helping customers cut carbon

-There’s huge potential for the use of our networks, products and services to enable customers to cut their emissions – for example, through improving our products’ energy efficiency, and through customers use of technologies, like full fibre broadband, mobile solutions and cloud computing.
+There’s huge potential for the use of BT’s networks, products and services to enable customers to cut their emissions – for example, through improving our products’ energy efficiency, and through customers use of technologies, like full fibre broadband, mobile solutions and cloud computing.

 Becoming a circular business,